ColmeSH/utils/docs/git.md

 Move to your command line window and type:

     - 'git status'

-## List branch
+## Discard Changes

-Move to your command line window and type:

-    - 'git branch -a'
+On single file

+    - git checkout -- <FILE_NAME>

+All changes

+    - git checkout .

+Reset to Old Commit

+    - git revert <COMMIT>

 ## Create and move to a new branch